mwmlln/ms2_learn_music_notation/README.md

 This site was tested with number of ways to ensure the game function works and has clear procedure that is easy to understand for every user.

-Initial design on wireframe was to have all the components displayed all the time.
-This layout presented two major issues, one that pressing start button many times causing timer to display multiple countdown values, and other pressing alphabet key can gain points before starting a game.
+Initial design on wireframe was to have all the components displayed at all the time.
+This layout presented two major issues preventing game functions to work properly
+ 1. Pressing start buttons innumber of times triggered . and other pressing alphabet key can gain points before starting a game.
 These errors were rectified by hiding game panel until the game is started and hide the start button and replaced by small reset button once the game is started.

 ### Validating code